Looking to carpool to High Sierra? Zimride, our official carpool

 your Zimride today!

-Once again, High Sierra is excited to be working with Clean
+Once again, High Sierra is excited to work with Clean

 Vibes, a company formed and dedicated to responsible on-site waste management

 of outdoor festivals and events.
-For the thirteenth year, Clean Vibes will be onsite
+Clean Vibes will be onsite

 helping to ensure that we as a community recycle as much of the waste produced